 If you’ve ever had a caravan or camper trailer stolen, our condolences to you.
 It’s a terrible situation to be in, and so often it happens at the worst possible time.
 Again, there are plenty of things you can do to reduce the chance of caravan theft, and many of them simply involve making it too difficult to bother with.

 If you have a van or camper trailer that is out in the open, you should buy a hitch lock.
-You can get them for 50mm tow balls, for DO35 hitches and for every other style of hitch out there.
+You can get them for 50mm tow balls, for a DO35 hitch and for every other style of hitch out there.
 It means that the only way the trailer can be taken is if they attach the chains and drive off with it, or they swap the hitch over to something else.

 Chain it up

 A good set of chains is a great deterrent.
 Some people just feed them through the wheels so they’d bind up if anyone drove off, and other people put them through the chassis and around a concrete block in the ground, or something else.
-Our boat trailer is tied around the street light.
+Our off road boat trailer is tied around the street light.

 Of course, chains can be cut, but if you get a good one the only way to do it is to use a cordless angle grinder, which isn’t quiet and you’d hope someone would notice.

 A great way to give yourself some peace of mind is to install a wheel clamp.
-We run the Nemesis unit, which works really well and fits larger tyres.
+We run the Nemesis wheel clamp, which works really well and fits larger tyres.
 Its heavy and bulky so we don’t take it away with us, but being bright orange you can see from a long way away that someone has gone to the effort to secure their van, and that its probably easier to target something that requires less effort.

 There’s certainly some innovative ways to stop van theft, and you can purchase detachable bollards, that you set up in the middle of your draw bar.
 The van cannot be moved without the bollard being unbolted, and these often need special tools to do so.
 Its big, its obvious and its quick to remove, so it ticks a number of boxes.